endymion/BeachAnalytics/site/_posts/2020-05-23-estimating-the-cost-of-reaching-herd-immunity.md

 This is the challenge of our lifetime.  <mark>We can't simply surrender to the virus.
 Too many people who we love and who we need would die.</mark>  We must do this.
 I'm aiming my visualizations here at reminding us <mark>what we're fighting for</mark>.

+## So then what __**IS**__ the answer?

+There is no way to avoid an enormous cost from this.  <mark>The only control that we have is over WHERE the cost is.</mark>  We can either

+1. Surrender to the virus, and the cost will be hundreds of millions of human lives worldwide,
+2. Shut down forever, and the cost will be the irreparable destruction of the global economy, and mass suffering from that, or
+3. Mobilize and invest in testing and tracing and isolating so that we can quarantine the correct people instead of quarantining everyone.

+If you decide not to choose, you still have made a choice.{% cite rush:free-will %}

 ## Your community

 If you're reading this from somewhere outside of South Florida, and you're